How EDI is used in the Retail Industry?

 2. Shipping

 Logistics/shipping plays a big part in the retail supply chain.
 In this stage, the supplier sends the advance ship notice (EDI 856) to the buyer/retailer.
 The advance ship notice (ASN) provides the buyer with information like what is being sent in each package when it’ll be sent, by whom, and more.
-ASN plays a very important role can help retailers relieve stock congestion and reduce check-in times.
+ASN plays a very important role can helping retailers relieve stock congestion and reduce check-in times.

 “According to the research from the Grocery Manufacturers of America, ASNs slash receiving times by up to 60% if just one part of deliveries uses automated ASNs, a 250-store company can save 65,000 receiving hours each year.”